-- 1) Independent Evaluator.
+- 1. Independent Evaluator.
 This includes a discussion of the state's process for obtaining an independent entity to conduct the evaluation, including a description of the qualifications that the selected entity must possess, and how the state will assure no conflict of interest.
-Explain how the state will assure that the Independent Evaluator will conduct a fair and impartial evaluation, prepare an objective Evaluation Report, and that there would be no conflict of interest.
-The evaluation design should include "No Conflict of Interest" signed by the independent evaluator. - 2) Evaluation Budget.
+Explain how the state will assure that the Independent Evaluator will conduct a fair and impartial evaluation and prepare objective Evaluation Reports.
+The Evaluation Design should include a "No Conflict of Interest" statement signed by the independent evaluator. - 2.
+Evaluation Budget.
 A budget for implementing the evaluation shall be provided with the draft Evaluation Design.
-It will include the total estimated cost, as well as a breakdown of estimated staff, administrative, and other costs for all aspects of the evaluation.
+It will include the total estimated costs, as well as a breakdown of estimated staff, administrative, and other costs for all aspects of the evaluation.
 Examples include, but are not limited to: the development of all survey and measurement instruments; quantitative and qualitative data collection; data cleaning and analyses; and reports generation.
-A justification of the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the draft Evaluation Design or if CMS finds that the draft Evaluation Design is not sufficiently developed. - 3) Timeline and Major Milestones.
+A justification of the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the draft Evaluation Design, if CMS finds that the draft Evaluation Design is not sufficiently developed, or if the estimates appear to be excessive. - 3.
+Timeline and Major Milestones.
 Describe the timeline for conducting the various evaluation activities, including dates for evaluation-related milestones, including those related to procurement of an outside contractor, if applicable, and deliverables.
-The Final Evaluation Design shall incorporate an Interim and Summative Evaluation.
-Pursuant to 42 CFR 431.424(c)(v), this timeline should also include the date by which the Final Summative Evaluation report is due.
+The final Evaluation Design shall incorporate milestones for the development and submission of the Interim and Summative Evaluation Reports.
+Pursuant to 42 CFR 431.424(c)(v), this timeline should also include the date by which the Final Summative Evaluation Report is due.